 It's the start of the month which means it's time for another challenge over at Scrap the Boys.
 The challenge for this month is 'Tech Savvy'.

 I will be honest with you - I found this challenge a bit difficult.
 The boys are involved in sport a minimum of 6 days out of the week so there isn't a lot of down time for them.
 Yes they have iPods and they use the computer, but it isn't something they have a lot of time for.
 This holidays, they are been involved in a swimming training camp which runs for three hours a day.
 By the time night comes around, I have two very tired boys on my hands so much so that Lach fell asleep on my iPad one night - not really Tech Savvy as much as Tech Sleepy ;)

 And some close-ups:

-So that's my take on the challenge.
-Don't forget to link up your creation to the Scrap the Boys website by the end of the month to be in the running for some great prizes.
-S xoxo
+Don't forget to load your creation to the Scrap the Boys website before the end of the month to be in the running for some great prizes.

 Lots of things in life make me happy - too many things to list really.
 One of the things that makes me most happy is seeing the relationship my boys have with their grandparents.
 They are lucky enough to have both sets of grandparents living in the same area and love spending time with them.
 Sadly, school and weekend sport takes up most of their time so we don't get to them as often as we like.
 However, when the opportunity comes up, in the car we get and across to them we go.
 The boys and I had a flying trip across to my parents at the start of the school holidays.
 Like most trips, it wasn't long enough but we made the most of every minute.
 I snapped this picture of the boys with Nanny Goat and Poppy Choppy (that's a story for another time), just as we were about to leave.
 I love that none of them are looking at the camera but are caught up in the moment of sharing of joke.